anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: A friend is someone who gives you total freedom to be yourself.
+Quote: All is flux; nothing stays still.

-By: Jim Morrison
+By: Heraclitus